 Where does milk come from?

 I don't think anyone will be surprised to learn that dairy milk comes from cows!
 But many don't realize that it comes from female lactating cows.
 Yup, that's right, cows are mammals, meaning that they produce milk only after becoming pregnant and after having given birth to baby calves.
 Cow's milk is made by lactating mothers specifically for their newborn baby cows.
 Cows do not make milk in any other circumstances, or for any other reason.
 They produce milk in order to feed their babies, period.
-In the dairy industry, they’re forcefully impregnated (the politically correct term for raped), just to have their babies removed from their mothers and their milk taken away for humans while the babies are given industrial formulas in solitary confinement.
+In the dairy industry, they’re forcefully impregnated, just to have their babies removed from their mothers and their milk taken away for humans while the babies are given industrial formulas in solitary confinement.

 The life of a cow

 A cow generally lives up to 25-30 years, except in dairy farms, where they live less than 5 on average.
 Female cows must be pregnant in order to produce milk and be useful and so they are forcefully impregnated (or raped), using the semen of a bull that was manually obtained (another clever way of saying that the bull got a hand, or machine-job).
 Sounds gross doesn't it?
 That's because it is.
 We are just starting and you can definitely choose to stop reading at this point, but I strongly recommend that if you choose to keep consuming dairy for its health and nutrient benefits, that you at least know the truth about where it's coming from and what's in it.